Italy by Joannes Janssonius. 1628

 The Janssonius Family

 Joannes Janssonius (Arnhem, 1588-1664), son of the Arnhem publisher Jan Janssen, married Elisabeth Hondius, daughter of Jodocus Hondius, in Amsterdam in 1612.
 After his marriage, he settled down in this town as a bookseller and publisher of cartographic material.
-In 1618 he established himself in Amsterdam next door to Blaeu’s book shop.
+In 1618, he established himself in Amsterdam next door to Blaeu’s bookshop.
 He entered into serious competition with Willem Jansz.
 Blaeu when copying Blaeu’s Licht der Zeevaert after the expiration of the privilege in 1620.
-His activities not only concerned the publication of atlases and books, but also of single maps and an extensive book trade with branches in Frankfurt, Danzig, Stockholm, Copenhagen, Berlin, Koningsbergen, Geneva, and Lyon.
-In 1631 he began publishing atlases together with Henricus Hondius.
+His activities concerned the publication of atlases, books, single maps, and an extensive book trade with branches in Frankfurt, Danzig, Stockholm, Copenhagen, Berlin, Koningsbergen, Geneva, and Lyon.
+In 1631, he began publishing atlases together with Henricus Hondius.

-In the early 1640s Henricus Hondius left the atlas publishing business completely to Janssonius.
-Competition with Joan Blaeu, Willem’s son and successor, in atlas production prompted Janssonius to enlarge his Atlas Novus finally into a work of six volumes, into which a sea atlas and an atlas of the Old World were inserted.
+In the early 1640s, Henricus Hondius left the atlas publishing business to Janssonius.
+Competition with Joan Blaeu, Willem’s son and successor, in atlas production, prompted Janssonius to enlarge his Atlas Novus finally into a work of six volumes, into which a sea atlas and an atlas of the Old World were inserted.
 Other atlases published by Janssonius are Mercator’s Atlas Minor, Hornius’s historical atlas (1652), the townbooks in eight volumes (1657), Cellarius’s Atlas Coelestis and several sea atlases and pilot guides.

 After the death of Joannes Janssonius, the shop and publishing firm were continued by the heirs under the direction of Johannes van Waesbergen (c.
 1616-1681), son-in-law of Joannes Janssonius.
-Van Waesbergen added the name of Janssonius to his own.
+Van Waesbergen added Janssonius's name to his own.

 In 1676, Joannes Janssonius’s heirs sold by auction “all the remaining Atlases in Latin, French, High and Low German, as well as the Stedeboecken in Latin, in 8 volumes, bound and unbound, maps, plates belonging to the Atlas and Stedeboecken.”
 The copperplates from Janssonius’s atlases were afterwards sold to Schenk and Valck.